moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

     - STYLE_DEFAULT
 ```

-As per it's name, `DEFAULT` is also the default set of lint rules used by Buf if no
+As per its name, `DEFAULT` is also the default set of lint rules used by Buf if no
 configuration is present, and **represents the our baseline enforced recommendations for modern
 Protobuf development without being overly burdensome**.